Transitivity in wreath products with symmetric groups: Introduction

 \section{Introduction}

 The study of groups with a transitive action on an interesting set of objects is a classical and well-investigated topic (see for example \cite{Cam1999}).
 Two kinds of transitivity that have attracted substantial research are \emph{$t$-transitivity} and \emph{$t$-homogeneity}.
 A subgroup of the symmetric group $S_n$ is called \emph{$t$-transitive} if it acts transitively on the tuples of $t$ pairwise distinct elements of $\{1,\ldots,n\}$.
 A subgroup of the symmetric group $S_n$ is called \emph{$t$-homogeneous} if it acts transitively on the subsets of $\{1,\ldots,n\}$ of size $t$.
 It is immediate that a $t$-transitive subgroup is also $t$-homogeneous and $(t-1)$-transitive.
-Livingstone and Wagner proved the following famous result. \begin{theorem}[{\cite[Thm.
-2]{LivWag1965}}] Let $G$ be a subgroup of $S_n$ that is $t$-homogeneous for some $t$ with $1 \leq t \leq n/2$.
+Livingstone and Wagner proved the following famous result. \begin{theorem}[{\cite[Theorem~2]{LivWag1965}}] Let $G$ be a subgroup of $S_n$ that is $t$-homogeneous for some $t$ with $1 \leq t \leq n/2$.
 Then $G$ is also $(t-1)$-homogeneous. \end{theorem} This theorem was generalised by Martin and Sagan \cite{MarSag2007} in multiple ways.
 Their results include subsets instead of only subgroups and apply to a more general form of transitivity called $\lambda$-transitivity where $\lambda$ is a partition of $n$.
 Let us briefly explain these notions.
-Let $G$ be a group acting on a set $\Omega$.
-A subset $Y \subseteq G$ is called \emph{transitive} on $\Omega$ if there exists a constant $c>0$ such that for any $a,b \in \Omega$, there are exactly $c$ elements $g \in Y$ with $ga=b$.
-If $c=1$, then $Y$ is called \emph{sharply transitive}.
-For every $a \in \Omega$, the integer $c$ is precisely the number of elements in $Y$ that stabilise $a$, so $ c = |Y \cap \operatorname{Stab}(a)|$ is independent of $a$.
-If $Y$ is a subgroup, then this definition coincides with the definition of a transitive group action.
-One reason to study transitive sets that are not subgroups is their size.
-It is well-known that for $t\geq 6$, the only $t$-transitive groups are $S_n$ (for $n \geq 6$) and $A_n$ (for $n \geq 8$).
-However, it is possible to construct $t$-transitive subsets of $S_n$ with $t \geq 6$ that are considerably smaller than $S_n$ or $A_n$, see \cite[Section 6]{MarSag2007} for details.
-The results by Martin and Sagan also deal with transitivity on ordered set partitions of $\Omega$.
-An (integer) \emph{partition} $\lambda$ of a non-negative integer $n$ is a sequence $\lambda = (\lambda_1,\lambda_2,\ldots)$ of non-negative integers with $\lambda_i \geq \lambda_{i+1}$ for every $i \in \N$ and $\sum_{i\geq 1} \lambda_i = n$.
-For two partitions $\lambda = (\lambda_1,\lambda_2,\ldots)$ and $\mu = (\mu_1,\mu_2,\ldots)$ of $n$, we write $\lambda \unlhd \mu$ if